 Survivors of Dependents Assistance (DEA) provides education and training opportunities to eligible dependents of certain veterans.
 The program offers up to 45 months of education benefits.
 These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
 If you are a spouse, you may take a correspondence course.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.

 The Veterans Educational Assistance Program (VEAP) is available to veterans who elected to make contributions from their military pay toward the VEAP program while enlisted.
 You may use these benefits for degree, certificate, correspondence, apprenticeship/on-the-job training programs, and vocational flight training programs.
 In certain circumstances, remedial, deficiency, and refresher training may also be available.

 Benefit entitlement is one month to 36 months, depending on the number of monthly contributions.
 You have 10 years from your release from active duty to use VEAP benefits.
 If there is an entitlement not used after the 10-year period, your portion remaining in the fund will be automatically refunded.

-The Vocational Rehabilitation and Employment program is a service for veterans who have a service-connected disability.
-Education and vocational counseling is available for eligible service members, current beneficiaries of GI Bill® programs, and veterans and qualified dependents who are eligible for educational assistance under any of the GI Bill® programs.
+The Vocational Readiness and Employment program is a service for veterans who have a service-connected disability.
+Education and vocational counseling is available for eligible service members, current beneficiaries of GI Bill programs, and veterans and qualified dependents who are eligible for educational assistance under any of the GI Bill programs.

-A veteran student who qualifies for VA educational benefits will have all VA benefits applied to the student account in accordance with the rules established by the Department of Veteran Affairs and the U.S. Department of Education.
+A veteran student who qualifies for United States Department of Veterans Affairs educational benefits will have all VA benefits applied to the student account in accordance with the rules established by the VA and the U.S. Department of Education.